SitecorePowerShell/Book/libraries-and-scripts.md

 * User Interaction
 * **Web API**

+Many of the of the libraries are integration points for the module.

 #### Fields

 **Interactive** : The following fields support the two custom rules as well as a variety of out-of-the-box rules.